krishaamer/green-filter-research/research/literature/ai.md

 -   There’s early evidence it’s possible to assess the quality of LLM output in a transparent way (Liang et al. (2022))
 -   OpenAI provides AI-as-a-service through its APIs, allowing developer to build custom user interfaces (UI) to serve their specific customer needs.
 For example Snapchat’s “My AI” virtual friend help people write faster with the app helping users with predictive text completion.
 Teams at AI-hackathons have produced interfaces for problems as diverse as humanitarian crises communication, briefing generation, code-completion, and many others. https://twitter.com/nonmayorpete/status/1633174219063439360
 -   AI generated content is not neutral but has a certain aesthetic: https://twitter.com/bildoperationen/status/1633082030178050048
 -   The current generation of LLMs such as GTP3 by OpenAI are massive monolithic models requiring large amounts of computing power for training to offer *multi-modal* capabilities across diverse domains of knowledge.
-S. Liu et al. (2023) propose future models may instead consist of a number networked domain-specific models to increase efficiency and thus become more scalable.
-Jack Krawczyk, the product lead for Google’s Bard: “Bard and ChatGPT are large language models, not knowledge models.
+-   S. Liu et al. (2023) propose future models may instead consist of a number networked domain-specific models to increase efficiency and thus become more scalable.
+-   Jack Krawczyk, the product lead for Google’s Bard: “Bard and ChatGPT are large language models, not knowledge models.
 They are great at generating human-sounding text, they are not good at ensuring their text is fact-based.
 Why do we think the big first application should be Search, which at its heart is about finding true information?”
 -   Microsoft Designer allows generating UIs just based on a text prompt: https://designer.microsoft.com/
 -   Personalized bed-time stories for kids generated by AI: https://www.bedtimestory.ai/
 -   https://bedtimestory.ai/krishaamer/story/SqNAYjZ
 -   Open Source LLLM: https://vicuna.lmsys.org/

 ## Design for Human-AI Interaction {#design-for-human-ai-interaction}

+There’s wide literature available describing human-AI interactions across varied disciplines.
+While the fields of application are diverse, some key lessons can be transferred across fields horizontally.

 -   Veitch & Andreas Alsos (2022) highlights the active role of humans in Human-AI interaction is autonomous ship systems.
 -   Jiang et al. (2022) describes how Replika users in China using in 5 main ways, all which rely on empathy